Landscaping - Pesticides - Precautions

 - Do not make sharp turns.

-- Do not spray if wind speed is more than 8 km/h (5 mph) or if air temperature is above 30°C (86°F).
-Consult regulations--ultra-low volume spraying may have different requirements.
+- Do not spray if the wind speed is more than 8 km/h (5 mph) or if the air temperature is above 30°C (86°F).
+Consult regulations - ultra-low volume spraying may have different requirements.

 - Check hoses and connections for leaks.

 - Ensure that the material the strap is made from does not absorb chemicals.